phyxolog/node-wm/README.md

+## Node Watermark

-## Example of how to create watermark on NodeJS
+Example of how to create watermark on NodeJS
 It's only test example, strongly not recommended to use in production.

 ## Requirements